wvwwvwwv/scalable-concurrent-containers/README.md

 ### Examples

-A unique key can be inserted along with its corresponding value, then it can be updated, read, and removed.
+A unique key can be inserted along with its corresponding value, and then it can be updated, read, and removed.

 ```rust
 use scc::HashMap;